April 2019 Update:

 The signs that rise straight on their rising (those from Cancer through Sagittarius), if they chance to be unharmed, bring about their dealings without impediment.
 The crooked ones (those from Capricorn through Gemini) without the testimony of benefic stars, indicate what is hard to come about and takes a long time.
 (Hephaistion, III.1, Gramaglia trans., 2013, p.
 34)

-While this matter of crooked or straight rising signs is important enough to be stressed first, this is a case where the Dorothean manuscript conflicts with the reconstruction.
+Unfortunately, this is a case where the Dorothean manuscript conflicts with the reconstruction.
 The Arabic manuscript states to favor crooked signs but Hephaistion’s treatment of Dorotheus states to favor straight signs.
 In my original version of this article I echoed the Pingree translation (from a later Latin manuscript) that favored crooked signs.
 Ben Dykes new translation is from the Arabic where it also favors crooked signs but he has corrected the translation to read “straight” for “crooked” following Hephaistion.

 Hephaistion (5th century CE) was an astrologer whose language was Greek and had access to a Greek copy of Dorotheus.
 By contrast, the Arabic translation was made from a Pahlavi translation, and is a work 3 or 4 centuries after Hephaistion.
-Therefore, Hephaistion is considered the more reliable source for thee original passage.
+Therefore, Hephaistion is considered the more reliable source for the original passage.
 I’ve actually quoted from Hephaistion’s paraphrase of Dorotheus above due to its greater clarity.
 Dorothean fragments and excerpts also support the Hephaistion interpretation.

 Sahl and Straight Signs